fhmjones/dashboards-envr300/README.md

 # Dashboards for envr300

-Code and data for interactive exploration of concepts and data sets in envr300 "Introduction to Research in Environmental Science".
+Code and data for interactive exploration of concepts and data sets in envr300 [Introduction to Research in Environmental Science](https://www.eoas.ubc.ca/academics/courses/envr300).

 For sources and development notes, see comments and documentation in each program's markdown `md` or notebook `ipynb` file.